 Kotobee Author is based on the EPUB format, so we use the same EPUB terms.

-In fixed-layout, chapters are a set size (height/width dimensions), the equivalent of a page in a print book.
-So, we can say in EPUB, there are no chapters, just pages called chapters.
+In fixed-layout, there are no chapters, just pages called chapters.
+Each chapter is a set size (height/width dimensions), the equivalent of a page in a print book.

 Example: A print book with 100 pages.
 In EPUB the pages will be called chapters, and the book will be said to have 100 chapters.